Andreisgl/AC5-Z_radio_lines_organizer/README.md

 - Organize files: When prompted, make a copy of the tracks and separate them in folders based on the indexing criteria

-- Improve input and collection of preset values - Simplify code and collect preset values from previous inputs to spare the typing and avoid typos
+- Enforce preset values - Use preset values to spare the typing and avoid typos

 - Detect dummy files automatically - Dummy files have the word "Dummy" in their filenames.
 Detect it and mark line accordingly